 First, we can sit up.
 When the spine is erect, we have more of a tendency to remain awake and alert.
 Another method we can use when laying down is to engage the mind with sound and imagination.
 This second strategy is the essence of the Shaman Journey, or what some call Guided Meditation.
 Rebranding the Shamanic Journey makes it more marketable in the West.
 Here, the sound of a drum keeps the traveler from falling asleep.

 These two methods are examples of how to turn your attention inward.
 (2) They teach how to reduce the interference of the active mind and self-talk.
 Alternatively, this also is one of the things to improve selective attention.

-Another process is beneficial for your wellness is mindfulness meditation.
-Mindfulness meditation has both a seated and moving components which teach about the strength of silence.
+Another process that is beneficial for your wellness is mindfulness meditation.
+Mindfulness meditation has both seated and moving components that teach about the strength of silence.
 Mindfulness makes us more aware, which helps us think more clearly.
 So, here it is again, another reason why self-awareness is important.
 The moving method helps us to bring the power of silence into the waking state.
 The moving element in this process is the internal aspect of Forest Bathing.

 We “miss” this opportunity because of our active minds.
 Our culture reinforces the idea that we must always do something productive.
 So, we train the mind to be in control.
 We forget the importance of inner solitude.

 The Inward Journey Controlling Your Two Brain Systems

 If you want to learn how to focus inward, you need to learn how to control the two main brain systems that control the bandwidth of attention.
 We have both involuntary and voluntary systems, or outward and inward.
 The involuntary system is fast and intuitive, and the voluntary system is slow and uses logic and reason.
 (3)